Our media releases provide informative statements for media outlets and the wider-community about our broad range of work.

 Released 19 / 11 / 2020

-The COVID-19 pandemic has generated Australia’s worst recession since the Great Depression and brings to an end 28 years of continuous economic growth, making it a significant disruption in our
+The COVID-19 pandemic has generated Australia’s worst recession since the Great Depression and brings to an end 28 years of continuous economic growth, making it a significant disruption in our history of economic growth.

 Aboriginal and Torres Strait Islander people should be at the centre of evaluation